hyprwm/hyprland-wiki/content/Configuring/Animations.md

-    ↳ fadePopups - for controlling fade on wayland popups ↳ fadePopupsIn - fade in for wayland popup open ↳ fadePopupsOut - fade out for wayland popup close ↳ border - for animating the border's color switch speed ↳ borderangle - for animating the border's gradient angle - styles: once (default), loop ↳ workspaces - styles: slide, slidevert, fade, slidefade, slidefadevert
+    ↳ fadePopups - for controlling fade on wayland popups ↳ fadePopupsIn - fade in for wayland popup open ↳ fadePopupsOut - fade out for wayland popup close ↳ fadeDpms - for controlling fade when dpms is toggled ↳ border - for animating the border's color switch speed ↳ borderangle - for animating the border's gradient angle - styles: once (default), loop ↳ workspaces - styles: slide, slidevert, fade, slidefade, slidefadevert